What is counselling?

 Help with mental health.

-People are often referred by their GP for cognitive behavioural therapy to help with conditions such as anxiety and depression.
+People are often referred by their GP for cognitive behavioural therapy to help with anxiety and depression.

 What to expect when starting counselling